FStarLang/FStar/doc/book/part1/part1.rst

 The idea of using a type to specify properties of a program has deep roots in the connections between logic and computation.
-You may find it interesting to read about `proposition as types
+You may find it interesting to read about `propositions as types
 <https://cacm.acm.org/magazines/2015/12/194626-propositions-as-types/fulltext>`_,
 a concept with many deep mathematical and philosophical implications.
 For now, it suffices to think of a type ``t`` as a